 Returning to competition after a long break was partly to promote veganism.

-“I wanted to get back into it to promote a healthy sustainable vegan lifestyle in extreme sports so at the beginning of 2014 I started back up but didn't get to push to hard because my main focus has been on launching Kind Kravings our food truck this past year.”
+“I wanted to get back into it to promote a healthy sustainable vegan lifestyle in extreme sports.
+So, at the beginning of 2014 I started back up but didn’t get to push to hard.
+This was because my main focus has been on launching Kind Kravings our food truck this past year.”

 Shea started turning vegan in 2008, primarily for his health.
 To start with he did eat eggs and fish on occasions, but since 2010 he has been entirely vegan.